In this video we discuss the fundamentals of DAX, a powerful formula language used in Power BI.

 Calculated columns are formula-based columns that are created as the extension of your table.
 These columns are evaluated for each row and created based on data that has already been loaded into a data model.

-Measures are formulas built in DAX which create dynamic values depending on the context in which they are used.
+Measures are formulas built in DAX which create dynamic values depending on the context and filters.
 Unlike calculated columns, measures do not live in tables and do not create columns.
 Therefore, many analysts prefer measures because they do not take up extra space in a data model.

 Comparison of DAX and Excel

-In fact, DAX was first introduced in Power Pivot, which means if you are a strong Power Pivot user then you are already familiar with DAX.
-For those who did not get to use Power Pivot, many DAX formulas will still remind Excel and the transition from one to another would not be hard.
+In fact, DAX was first introduced in Power Pivot.
+This means if you are a strong Power Pivot user then you are already familiar with DAX.
+For those who did not get to use Power Pivot, many DAX formulas will still remind Excel.
+The transition from one to another would not be hard.

-There is one important factor to remember, however, which at its core goes back to the difference between the spreadsheet cell-based tabular model and column-based table model.
+There is one important factor to remember.
+This goes back to the difference between the spreadsheet cell-based tabular model and column-based table model.
 Excel performs calculations over cells, where each cell has its unique coordinates.
 DAX, on the other hand, works only on columns and tables.